networknext/next/README.md

 It's tested working with Unreal Engine 4.25.

 This repo includes PC, Mac and Linux support.

-Console support is available by request.
+Console support is available by request at support@networknext.com

 # Usage